 Frequently Asked Questions

 Yes.
-An outside company takes a picture of each graduate as they walk across the stage and then stop to shake hands with Dean Schwab.
+An outside company takes a picture of each graduate as they walk across the stage and then stop to shake hands with the Dean of the Law School.
 These photos are available through the company for a price.
 The company corresponds directly with graduates.
 For more information about the photographer and pictures, click here.

 What about mobility impaired accessibility?